 Rob Bemthuis is an Assistant Professor in the Pervasive Systems Research Group at the University of Twente (UT).
 He holds both a Master’s and Bachelor’s degree in Industrial Engineering and Management from the UT, with a specialization in production and logistics management.
 He earned his Ph.D. from the Faculty of Electrical Engineering, Mathematics, and Computer Science (EEMCS) at the same university.

-Rob's research focuses on enhancing logistics knowledge through innovative Internet of Things (IoT) and Big Data solutions to detect emerging behaviors.
+Rob’s research involves IoT- and Big Data-driven solutions to detect and manage emerging behaviors.
 He was a visiting scholar at the University of Southern Denmark (SDU) and the Karlsruhe Institute of Technology (KIT).
-Currently, he is coordinating and conducting research within the ECOLOGIC project, which focuses on sustainable construction logistics.
-His research interests include multi-agent systems (MAS), simulation of logistic processes, and applied process mining, with a special emphasis on IoT-based solutions.
+Currently, he is principal investigator on the ECOLOGIC project, which is about sustainable construction logistics, and the related ECOCHECK project.
+His interests include multi-agent systems, logistics simulation, and applied process mining, with a strong focus on IoT-based approaches.

-Besides his research activities, Rob is an active volunteer in the international community of the University of Twente and Enschede.
-He served as Treasurer of the PhD Network of the University of Twente (P-NUT) in 2019-2020, held a general board member position in 2020-2021, and was elected Treasurer and Vice-President in 2021-2022.
-He also chaired the organizing committees of the PhD Day 2019, PhD & PDEng Day 2020, and PhD & PDEng Day 2021 at the University of Twente.
+Alongside his research, Rob actively volunteers at the University of Twente and in Enschede.
+He served as Treasurer of the PhD Network of the University of Twente (P-NUT) from 2019 to 2020, was a general board member from 2020 to 2021, and then Treasurer and Vice-President from 2021 to 2022.
+He also (co-)chaired the organizing committees of the PhD Day 2019, PhD & PDEng Day 2020, and PhD & PDEng Day 2021.

 Expertise